mrhonek/misterlooperz/README.md

 ## Usage

 1. Enter a YouTube URL in the input field
-2. Optionally set start and end times in M:SS format (e.g., "1:30" for 1 minute and 30 seconds)
+2. Optionally set start and end times using the following formats:
+   - HH:MM:SS for longer videos (e.g., "1:30:45" for 1 hour, 30 minutes, and 45 seconds)
+   - MM:SS for shorter videos (e.g., "5:30" for 5 minutes and 30 seconds)
    - Leave time fields empty to play the full video
    - Set only start time to begin from a specific point
    - Set both times to loop a specific section